euroblaze/xedo/README.md

 File-transfer takes place over simple FTP "letter-box", where structured `input` and `output` folders allow for data-exchange.

+## Reference XML for Commerce

+### Simplest Product-XML

-# This is the initial XML structure for one product exported from odoo:
+This is the initial XML structure for one product exported from odoo:
 ```
 <Product>
 <item>